Diabetes Diet and Food Tips

 - Eat a lot of non-starchy vegetables, beans, and fruits such as apples, pears, peaches, and berries.
 Even tropical fruits like bananas, mangoes, and papayas tend to have a lower glycemic index than typical desserts.

-- Eat grains in the least-processed state possible: “unbroken,” such as whole-kernel bread, brown rice, and whole barley, millet, and wheat berries; or traditionally processed, such as stone-ground bread, steel-cut oats, and natural granola or muesli breakfast cereals.
+- Eat grains in the least-processed state possible: “unbroken,” such as whole-kernel bread, brown rice, and whole barley, millet, and wheat berries; or traditionally processed, such as stone-ground bread, natural granola or muesli breakfast cereals.

 - Limit white potatoes and refined grain products such as white breads and white pasta to small side dishes.

 - Limit concentrated sweets—including high-calorie foods with a low glycemic index, such as ice cream—to occasional treats.
-Reduce fruit juice to no more than one cup a day.
-Completely eliminate sugar-sweetened drinks.
+Eliminate sugar-sweetened drinks.

 - Eat a healthful type of protein at most meals, such as beans, fish, or skinless chicken.